 Sophomore and junior pre-medical students can experience the realities of medicine by shadowing Harpur alumni physicians in the New York metro area over summer break.
 More information and link to application can be found HERE.

 Please note: Students who wish to participate in an internship and who have previously been convicted of a felony are advised that they will be asked about their prior criminal history.
 This may impede your ability to participate in certain internships.
 Students who have concerns about such matters, or are looking for additional information, are advised to contact the dean's office of their intended academic program.

 There are several pre-health scholarships available to current juniors who will be seniors in the next academic year, and two scholarships available to a current sophomores who will be a juniors in the next academic year.
-Click here for more information and application instructions.
+Scholarship Information and Application Instructions for more information and application instructions.

 Internships and Mentoring